io7m/pallene/README.md

 The command does NOT fork into the background; it is designed to run under a process supervision system and simply aborts with exit code `1` on any error.
 The command logs the addresses of connecting clients, but does not log any data or headers the clients send.
+The command only works on POSIX-compatible systems.

 See the `examples` directory in this source repository for example scripts that can, for example, run the server in a memory-restricted